-The operational risk is inherent to all the activities, products, systems and processes and its origins are diverse (processes, internal and external fraud, technology, human resources, of assets or securities loaned are committed through their use commercial practices, disasters, providers).
+The operational risk is inherent to all the activities, products, systems and processes and its origins are diverse (processes, internal and external fraud, technology, human resources, commercial practices, disasters, providers).
 Consequently the Andbank Group considers it important to ensure that operational risk management is integrated into the Bank's global risk management structure and that the risk is managed actively.